schimen/ttk4155_ping_pong/docs/README.md

 # Docs

-This folder contains documentation for the lag in TTK4155.
+This folder contains documentation for the lab in TTK4155.
-For quickly reading the documentation, a [generated pdf-file]((./byggern.pdf)) can be read.
+For quickly reading the documentation, a [generated pdf-file](./byggern.pdf) can be read.

 For building html and pdf documentation, see below.